SQream/sqream_docs/guides/third_party_tools/r.rst

 .. _r:

 *****************************
-Connecting to SQream using R
+Connect to SQream Using R
 *****************************

 You can use R to interact with a SQream DB cluster.